-5These results are consistent with Brooks et al. (2021) who find that containerization led to the highest population growth in U.S. counties with initially low land rents.
+&lt;sup>5These results are consistent with Brooks et al. (2021) who find that containerization led to the highest population growth in U.S. counties with initially low land rents.

 U.S. shippers first started placing cargo into containers in the late 1950s.
-Containerized shipping was initially introduced on domestic routes between U.S. ports, but the technology was rapidly adopted and standardized worldwide in 1967 (Rua, 2014).
+Containerized shipping was initially introduced on domestic routes between U.S. ports, but the technology was rapidly adopted and standardized worldwide over the next two decades (Rua, 2014).
 Containerized port technology can be seen in its mature form at the Port of Seattle in 1969 in Panel B of Figure A.1 (a mere 10 to 15 years after the photos shown in Panel A were taken).
 Cargo, packed in standardized containers, is loaded onto and off ships using large, purpose-built cranes situated on the wharf.
 Large, open areas beside the wharf are used to line up containers.

 Containerization substantially reduced transshipment costs for a number of reasons.
 First, as containers could be handled in a uniform way, loading and unloading times were vastly reduced.
 The San Francisco Port Commission (1971) estimated that a container ship could be unloaded and loaded in 48 hours or less, a tenth of the previous time spent in port.
 Similarly, using detailed data on vessel turnaround times for one anonymized port, Kahveci (1999) estimates that the average time ships spent in port fell from 8 days to 11 hours as a result of containerization, a reduction of 94%.
 Second, the reduction in turnaround time justified investment in much larger vessels (Gilman, 1983).
-The average size of newly-built container ships increased by 402% between 1960 and 1990.7 Larger ship sizes made it possible to realize even larger cost reductions through increasing returns to scale in shipping and port handling.
+The average size of newly-built container ships increased by 402% between 1960 and 1990.
+Larger ship sizes made it possible to realize even larger cost reductions through increasing returns to scale in shipping and port handling.
 Rodrigue (2016, p.
 118) estimates that moving from a 2,500 TEU capacity vessel to one with 5,000 TEU reduced costs per container by 50%.

 Adapting ports and their surroundings to containerized technology was not without costs, however.
 First, faster turnaround times could only be achieved at the cost of building much larger terminals.
 Rodrigue (2016, p.
 118) names site constraints, and in particular, the large consumption of terminal space as the primary challenge associated with containerization.
 Containerized terminals need more space as the easy accessibility of containers allows for efficient on- and off-loading.
 Containers are lined up next to where the ships dock, and space is also needed to rapidly off-load cargo.
-Second, modern ports need a system of road and rail links to bring cargo in and out of the port (Bernhofen et al., 2016).
-While some of this complementary transport infrastructure is not located in the port, it also contributes to the extensive land usage of containerized port activities.